phuongtt2a/fedemo/README.md

     - caption

 ### Current features
-1. Create a new product category (with UI)
+1. Create a new product category.
+Notice that, currently we support JPEG images only.
 2. List all product categories
 3. Delete a selected product category

 ### TODOs
 * Clean code - Remove all codes related to "Book", including database scripts, configuration...
+* Support all types of images instead of JPEG only
 * Upgrade UI by using css & change the UX